lkuper/CMPS290S-2018-09/_drafts/CRDTGarbageCollection.md

 Attempted basic implementations are available here: https://github.com/atbarker/CRDTexperiments

-Note: This implementation is a gross abuse of the interface{} construct in Go.
-Mostly just because I was curious if I could use it for everything.
+Note: This implementation is a gross and horrifying abuse of the interface{} construct in Go.
+Those who care about proper use of the Go language probably should not read the code.
+I created this abomination because I want to see if I could.

 # Introduction